-Length of Continuous Service Working Days Vacation Per Year After completion of one (1) year 10 working days After completion of five (5) years 15 working days After completion of fifteen (15) years 20 working days After completion of twenty-five (25) years 25 working days
+Length of Continuous Service Working Days Vacation Per Year After completion of one (1) year 80 hours After completion of five (5) years 120 hours After completion of fifteen (15) years 160 hours After completion of twenty-five (25) years 200 hours

-The term "working days" as used in this vacation schedule shall mean a full-time employee's regular working day, not to exceed eight (8) hours.
 Ordinarily, vacation time taken during a given anniversary year shall be the vacation allowance earned during the preceding anniversary year.
 Exceptions to this policy may be granted in writing by the Village Manager.